Affordable Dental Care for Seniors: A Guide to Getting the Care You Need

 Being a senior has its perks!
 Many dental offices extend complimentary senior discounts or a price reduction if you pay with cash.
 You most likely can’t combine the two options, so opt for the discount that best suits your budget.
 Some dental offices don’t actively promote these discounts, so don’t be shy about asking what perks your dentist offers.
 This is especially important if you decide that going without dental insurance and paying out-of-pocket is the most economical option.

 Does your dentist offer an in-house membership?
-Many dental offices are now providing this service to their new and existing patients.
-Membership plans help patients without dental coverage purchase care in advance at a discounted price.
+Many dental offices now provide this service to their new and existing patients.
+Membership plans allow patients without dental coverage to purchase care in advance at a discounted rate.
 The benefits mirror the same type of coverage you receive from a third-party insurer but eliminate the need for a middleman.

 Pro Tip: Private membership plans tend to save you money compared to conventional insurance policies as you’re only paying for what you need.